trolie/spec/docs/community-events/20240221-Intro-to-TROLIE.md

 appropriate Reliability Coordinator for more information about integration testing.

-### Our RTO will need to send annual day/night times so each member uses the eact time to define day/night; can TROLIE support that?
+### Our RTO will need to send annual day/night times so each member uses the exact time to define day/night; can TROLIE support that?

 *TODO*